How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

-Before you start, make sure you’re using the latest version of your browser.
+Before you start, ensure you’re using the latest browser version.
 The Pag-IBIG online registration system is compatible with the newest version of Google Chrome, Safari, Mozilla Firefox, and Internet Explorer.
-You may experience some issues when using Opera or an older version of another browser.
+You may experience issues when using Opera or an older browser version.

 All set?
 Click here to go directly to the Pag-IBIG Fund Online Registration System.
 This is the fastest way to access the online registration facility.

 2. Accomplish the Pre-Registration Form